 - Learning walks

-- Student voice exercises
+- Student voice

-- Scrutinies of work
+- Staff voice

-This monitoring will be undertaken by Heads of Year, the senior leadership team, and other relevant pastoral staff.
-A programme of monitoring will be devised by the Vice Principal in charge of RSE.
+This monitoring will be undertaken by Heads of Year, the PSHE Lead, the senior leadership team, and other relevant pastoral staff.
+A programme of monitoring will be devised by the Senior Vice Principal in charge of RSE and PSHE Lead.